winduum/winduum-docs/docs/docs/component/dialog.md

 * **Kind:** `async`

 Closes an existing `<dialog>`.
 It takes a `selector` argument, which is a CSS selector that identifies the dialog DOM element to be displayed.
 It also takes an options argument, which is an object that specifies how the dialog should be closed.

+When dialog closes it sends native `close` event you can listen to, additionally `c-dialog:dismiss` event is sent when dialog animation finishes.

 #### Example